 This dessert should be kept in the fridge and will last for up to two days.
 I recommend adding any decoration or toppings just before serving the dessert to stay as fresh as possible.

-This Strawberry Panna Cotta will last for 2 days in the fridge, but if you want to start making it ahead, you could prepare the strawberry sauce up to a week in advance and keep it in the fridge.
+If you want to start making it ahead, you could prepare the strawberry sauce up to a week in advance and keep it in the fridge.
 You could also make a larger batch of strawberry coulis and freeze it!

 More Strawberry Desserts